My Hero Academia: World Heroes' Mission: Plot

 A doomsday cult known as Humarise believes that Quirks will eventually become so powerful that they will bring about the extinction of humanity.
 Because of this, they have planted bombs all over the world filled with "Trigger" gas which kills Quirk users by driving their Quirks out of control and dying in the process.
 Their leader, Flect Turn, plans to use these bombs to save humanity by killing the Quirk population.

 After Humarise detonates its first Trigger Bomb, the World Heroes Association dispatches Pro Heroes and U.A.
 High Hero Course students to Humarise's targets in hopes of disarming the remaining bombs.
 Izuku Midoriya, Katsuki Bakugo, and Shoto Todoroki are among those sent to Humarise's supposed main headquarters in the country of Otheon.
 None of the Heroes find any trace of Humarise and they are put on standby.
-During an outing, Midoriya, Bakugo and Todoroki encounter a jewel robbery in progress.
-Todoroki and Bakugo pursue the thieves while Midoriya gives chase to their courier, Rody Soul, a street urchin who took the job to provide for his younger siblings.
+During an outing, Izuku, Katsuki, and Shoto encounter a jewel robbery in progress.
+Shoto and Katsuki pursue the thieves while Izuku gives chase to their courier Rody Soul, a street urchin who took the job to provide for his younger siblings.

-Meanwhile, Allan Kay, a Humarise scientist, flees with an important briefcase but is attacked by a Humarise agent, Beros, and he crashes his car in the midst of Midoriya and Rody's chase.
-Rody accidentally grabs Kay's briefcase shortly before Midoriya catches him.
-They are soon attacked by the police, but Midoriya escapes with Rody using Blackwhip.
-Midoriya is publicly accused of mass murder by Otheon's chief of police, who is a member of Humarise, and goes off the grid per Todoroki's advice.
-Midoriya and Rody make their way to the neighboring country of Klayd, where the Otheon police will not have jurisdiction.
-Midoriya sends a coded message about his new destination to Todoroki, who heads off with Bakugo to join him there.
+Meanwhile, Alan Kay, a Humarise scientist, flees with an important briefcase but is attacked by a Humarise agent, Beros, and he crashes his car in the midst of Izuku and Rody's chase.
+Rody accidentally grabs Kay's briefcase shortly before Izuku catches him.
+They are soon attacked by the police, but Izuku escapes with Rody using Blackwhip.
+Izuku is publicly accused of mass murder by Otheon's chief of police, who is a member of Humarise, and goes off the grid per Shoto's advice.
+Izuku and Rody make their way to the neighboring country of Klayd, where the Otheon police will not have jurisdiction.
+Izuku sends a coded message about his new destination to Shoto, who heads off with Katsuki to join him there.

 That night, Rody becomes homesick and secretly reports the briefcase to the police.
 The officers that arrive turn out to be Humarise agents, who attack him.
-Midoriya, having been woken up by Rody's bird companion, Pino, saves him, but is wounded by Beros during the fight.
-Rody apologizes to Midoriya while patching him up, explaining that his father abandoned the family to join Humarise, and that he and his siblings were ostracized as a result.
-The two are attacked at the Klayd border by Beros, but are saved by Bakugo and Todoroki, while Beros commits suicide in order to evade capture.
+Having been woken up by Rody's bird companion Pino, Izuku saves him, but is wounded by Beros during the fight.
+Rody apologizes to Izuku while patching him up, explaining how his father abandoned the family to join Humarise, and that he and his siblings were ostracized as a result.
+The two are attacked at the Klayd border by Beros, but are saved by Katsuki and Shoto, while Beros commits suicide in order to evade capture.